alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/overview.markdown

 - using or developing software - this is faster and easier for making regular declarations, eg if you're a larger company
 - using the  National Export System (NES)

-^You may be able to use a simplified export procedure to [speed up the export process](/apply-simplified-declaration-procedure-sdp-imports-exports.html).^
+You may be able to use a simplified export procedure to [speed up the export process](/apply-simplified-declaration-procedure-sdp-imports-exports.html).^

+^Check the rules if you [you move goods to EU special territories](/guide/move-goods-eu/special-territories.html), eg Channel Islands or Canary Islands.

 ##Deadlines